 When it was released in 2003, Super Mario Advance 4: Super Mario Bros.
 3 marked the end of Nintendo’s act of bringing updated versions of classic Mario platform games to the Game Boy Advance.
 It was a grand send-off, however, as the final game in the Mario Advance series was a port of a game that many consider being one of, if not the best, Mario game ever made on account of its level variety, excellent power-up items, and thrilling challenge level.
 The send-off would have been even better if one of the port’s special features, the E-Levels, were completely utilized outside of Japan.
 These new stages would require the e-Reader accessory and special e-Reader cards just to access them.
 Unfortunately, due to various circumstances, many people would never be able to legally access a lot of these brand new levels.
 This was the reason why Super Mario did not do very well.
 However, this was not the case with Minecraft.
 With constant updates, shaders minecraft, and easy access the game did really well in terms of sales.
 Moreover, there are still millions of players that are playing Minecraft regularly.
+To know more about the game you can read this article till end.

 First, a little background information about the Nintendo e-Reader.
 Released in 2002, the device was designed for people to attach to the Game Boy Advance and swipe cards to access a variety of features.
 Some cards would allow people to play various classic NES games.
 Others would activate mini-games not featured anywhere else or add features to other games, including trainers for some Pokemon games.
 Apparently, Nintendo wanted to make a lot of money and try to utilize the e-Reader’s functions so that people could access the new stages included in Super Mario Advance 4.
 As neat as the idea sounded on paper, the execution would end up backfiring.